Are Potatoes Good for Weight Loss?

 -

 These benefits will depend largely on how you cook and prepare your meals.
-Baking, boiling, and roasting is a healthier options, as is avoiding adding too many toppings like sour cream, butter, mayonnaise, etc.
+Baking, boiling, and roasting are healthier options, as is avoiding adding too many toppings like sour cream, butter, mayonnaise, etc.

 So as you can see more important than avoiding carbs altogether or a whole food group like potatoes.
 The amount and portions of those carbs are far more important for maintaining a healthy weight.